ronuraltindag/personalwebv2/content/research/Denmark_SIDS/index.md

 ---
-author:
+author: Onur Altindag & Jane Greve & Erdal Tekin
-date: "2022-03-10"
+date:
 categories:
-- Health Economics
-- Denmark
-- Regression Discontinuity Design
 draft: false
 excerpt: "Onur Altindağ, Jane Greve, Erdal Tekin; Public Health Policy at Scale: Impact of a Government-Sponsored Information Campaign on Infant Mortality in Denmark. **Review of Economics and Statistics** 2022; doi: https://doi.org/10.1162/rest_a_01211.
 This research was funded by Novo Nordisk Foundation."
 layout: single